AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### State Transistions

-- _List all the ways this agent can transition to this state_
 - The waffle will transition to this state if there is a pancake within a certain radius of it.

 ## Pancake